totvslabs/carolapp-samples/README.md

 Batch Carol App
 ---

-Language supported: python.
+Language supported: python, nodeJS, and anything that can be embedded in a Docker Image.

 Goal: Execute an application that will process the data in batch.
 The process can be scheduled to run automatically.

-Batch Carol App with Docker
----

-Language supported: python.

-Goal: Execute a Python application that will process the data in batch, and has the example to submit the build through Operator.
-The process can be scheduled to run automatically.

 Web Carol App
 ---

-Language supported: any HTML framework (T-Faces).
+Language supported: any HTML framework.
+On this example, we are sharing a sample using Portinari (https://portinari.io/).

 Goal: Allow the Carol App to provide a customizable experience to the final user through Web technologies and frameworks.

 Dynamic Report
 ---